sxlxc/Hakyllsite/posts/connectivity_interdiction.md

 :::

 This problem can be called the "vertex connectivity interdiction".
 One can also consider the "algebraic connectivity interdiction" (the second smallest eigen value of the Laplacian matrix).

+> In fact, I think [@prob2] is not well motivated.
+I am interested in it since there may be connections between breaking vertex connectivity and breaking combinatorial rigidity.
+However, it seems strange to consider interdiction problems on **edge** set for **vertex** connectivity.
+For vertex removal, this problem is easy (by splitting vertex and finding mincut).

 # Checking $k$-vertex connectivity